robfatland/nexus/bash/index.md

 # `bash`

-The Bourne Again Shell... but *confidentially* the content here is one big cheat sheet for setting up a data science VM on the cloud running a Jupyter notebook server appearing in one's (say laptop) browser.
+`bash` is the Bourne Again Shell, the entry point for this page on configuring a data science VM on the cloud that runs a Jupyter notebook server viewed in a browser.
+There are two ways to get there:

+- set up an `ssh` tunnel
+- have VSCode set up an `ssh` tunnel

-## Children
+## children

+Sub-pages to this one:

 - [environments](https://github.com/robfatland/nexus/blob/gh-pages/bash/env.md) including `import`